 The Doctor of Pharmacy (Pharm.D.) degree is awarded after successful completion of four years of professional study.
 Two years (64 semester hours) of pre-professional education is required for admission, followed by four years of professional studies.

-The curriculum also provides students a broad range of early, intermediate, and advanced pharmacy practice experiences over the four years of the professional curriculum.
-These experiences will provide students with student-centered, activity-based, outcome-oriented experiences that are designed to develop attitudes, values, and skills that foster the effective delivery of pharmaceutical care.
+The curriculum also provides a broad range of early, intermediate, and advanced pharmacy practice experiences over the four years of the professional curriculum.
+These experiences will give you activity-based, outcome-oriented experiences that are designed to develop attitudes, values, and skills that foster the effective delivery of pharmaceutical care.

-It does so by providing a strong foundation in the sciences, clinical skills and administration while emphasizing professionalism, integrity, and diversity.
+It does so by providing a strong foundation in the sciences, clinical skills, and administration while emphasizing professionalism, integrity, and diversity.

 Continuous assessment of the curriculum drives evidence-based changes to stay current in this dynamic profession.

 Our Pharm.D. curriculum aligns with SJFC Learning Goals [pdf].